 Find out more about our club that boasts more then 600 members year round!

 Read about the coaches that help make our club a mecca for cross-country enthusiasts!

 Discover various funding programs that help grow our community!

 The ski club enact a number of policies to insure smooth operations

 CNSC Board meeting minutes and documents outlined to better server our members.

-Insure your questions get to the right CNSC Staff Member
+Ensure your questions get to the right CNSC Member